 Note the Subaru version has a much larger spring, larger diameter central area for coolant flow and is made of steel and brass.
 The generic brand contains copper, a big no no with Subaru.
 Subaru actually states that copper in a Subaru cooling system is ill advised and may cause excessive electrolysis and corrosion.

-Even after trying to be dilligent about providing the best possible cooling for your Subaru you still may need to cross the head gasket bridge some day.
+Even after trying to be diligent about providing the best possible cooling for your Subaru you still may need to cross the head gasket bridge some day.
 If you ever get to that point, Smart Service will have a solution for you.
 We now offer new and improved aftermarket head gaskets which we believe will be the last ones your car will ever need.
-I’ll make a future post with more details about their construction.